AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Single-row operations.md

     |table\_name|The name of the table.|
     |primary\_key|The primary key of the row.**Note:**

-    -   The number and type of primary key columns configured must be consistent with those of primary key columns of the table.
+    -   The configured number and types of primary key columns must be consistent with the number and types of primary key columns of the table.
-    -   When the primary key column is an auto-increment column, you need only to set the value of the auto-increment column to placeholders.
+    -   For an auto-increment primary key column, you need only to set the value of the auto-increment primary key column to a placeholder.
 For more information, see [Configure an auto-increment primary key column](/intl.en-US/SDK Reference/Python SDK/Table operations/Configure an auto-increment primary key column.md). |
-    |attribute\_columns|The attribute column of the row.    -   Each item specifies the values in the following sequence: the attribute column name, attribute column value \(ColumnValue\), attribute column value type \(ColumnType, which is optional\), and timestamp \(optional\).
+    |attribute\_columns|The attribute columns of the row.    -   An attribute column is specified by parameters in the following sequence: the attribute column name, attribute column value \(ColumnValue\), attribute column value type \(ColumnType, which is optional\), and timestamp \(optional\).
-    -   ColumnType can be set to ColumnType.INTEGER, ColumnType.STRING, ColumnType.BINARY, ColumnType.BOOLEAN, and ColumnType.DOUBLE, which respectively indicate the INTEGER, STRING \(UTF-8 encoded string\), BINARY, BOOLEAN, and DOUBLE types.
-If the type is BINARY, the type must be specified.
-Otherwise, the type can be ignored.
+    -   You can set ColumnType to ColumnType.INTEGER, ColumnType.STRING, ColumnType.BINARY, ColumnType.BOOLEAN, or ColumnType.DOUBLE, which separately indicates INTEGER, STRING \(a UTF-8 encoded string\), BINARY, BOOLEAN, or DOUBLE.
+If you want to set the column value type to BINARY, you must set ColumnType to ColumnType.BINARY.
+If you want to use other types of column values, the setting of ColumnType is optional.
-    -   The timestamp is the version number of the data.
+    -   A timestamp is the data version number.
 For more information, see [Max versions and TTL](/intl.en-US/Function Introduction/Wide Column model/Max versions and TTL.md).

-You can customize a version number or specify that the system generates the version number.
-If the timestamp is not set, the version number is generated by the system.
+You can customize a data version number or use the data version number generated by Tablestore.
+By default, if you do not specify this parameter, the data version number generated by Tablestore is used.

-        -   The version number is calculated based on the number of milliseconds that have elapsed since the epoch time January 1, 1970, 00:00:00 UTC.
+        -   The version number is calculated based on the number of milliseconds that have elapsed since 00:00:00 UTC on January 1, 1970.
-        -   When you choose to customize the version number, make sure that the version number is a 64-bit timestamp accurate to the millisecond within the valid version range. |
+        -   When you choose to specify the version number, ensure that the version number is a 64-bit timestamp accurate to the millisecond within the valid version range. |
-    |condition|You can use conditional update to set row existence conditions or column-based conditions.
+    |condition|You can use conditional update to set a row existence condition or columns-based conditions for the row.
 For more information, see [Configure conditional update](/intl.en-US/SDK Reference/Python SDK/Table operations/Configure conditional update.md).**Note:**

-    -   RowExistenceExpectation.IGNORE indicates that new data is inserted into a row no matter whether the specified row exists.
+    -   RowExistenceExpectation.IGNORE indicates that new data is inserted into a row regardless of whether the specified row exists or not.
 If the specified row exists, the existing data is overwritten.
     -   RowExistenceExpectation.EXPECT\_EXIST indicates that new data is inserted only when the specified row exists.
 The existing data is overwritten.
     -   RowExistenceExpectation.EXPECT\_NOT\_EXIST indicates that data is inserted only when the specified row does not exist. |